 Located in downtown Vancouver, BC, on the south shore of False Creek just east of Granville Island, the marina provides a quiet refuge.
 The site is on a long-term lease from the City of Vancouver, and all members pay a Liveaboard License Fee (in lieu of property taxes) to the City.
 All liveaboard boats are hooked directly into the septic system and have access to water and power at each slip as well as high speed internet and cable TV.
 The center building provides laundry, showers, and a sauna, as well as an upper lounge area with kitchen and BBQs for members’ use.
-The parking lot is underground beneath the nearby False Creek Elementary School’s soccer field and provides secure parking, storage, and a workshop.
+The secure underground parking garage is beneath the nearby False Creek Elementary School’s soccer field.

 40th Anniversary Celebration Book

 The Greater Vancouver Floating Home Co-operative was incorporated in 1974 as part of the massive re-development of False Creek.
 Formerly home to mills and log booms, False Creek was beginning its transformation into the wonderful residential and cultural neighbourhood that we know today.